 Japan's Honda, Sony joining forces on new electric vehicle

-Two big names in Japanese electronics and autos are joining forces to produce an electric vehicle together
+Two big names in Japanese electronics and autos are joining forces to make an electric vehicle together

 TOKYO -- Two big names in Japanese electronics and autos are joining forces to produce an electric vehicle together.